socketsupply/socket/docs/build.md

 ## Configuration Files

-The build tool expects to find two config files in the target directory, `settings.config` and `menu.config`.
+The build tool expects to find a config file in the target directory, `settings.config`.

 ### Settings Configuration